sqtran/sqtran.github.io/_posts/2020-05-07-Openldap-for-Testing-Locally.md

 The image being used is this https://hub.docker.com/r/openshift/openldap-2441-centos7/.
 Even though this may not be the latest version of OpenLDAP, and it has a bold disclaimer that this is only meant to be used internally for testing their Openshift project, it still provides enough functionality for local testing.

-One thing to note is the certificate it uses is expired, so the `ldaps://` protocol won't be able to establish a secure connection.
+One thing to note is the certificate it uses is expired, so the `ldaps://` protocol won't be able to establish a trusted secure connection.
 It probably doesn't matter for testing purposes though.
+If you really want to use this though, just turn off the certificate check by passing an environment variable to your ldap commands.

 ### Configuration